chrismchampion/xjtlu/cse311-mobile-computing/labs/README.md

 - How many times your app has been launched (ie, the onCreate() method called).
 - How many times your app has been shown on the screen (ie, the onStart() method called).

-Build you own database to record contact information (left for you to practice after lab)
+Build you own database to record contact information (left for you to practice after lab).

 ## Week 8: Oct.
 28 - Nov.
 3, 2019